 Take the following observations as an opportunity to investigate the starting point to a much deeper subject.

-#1 – Sleep is directly associated with the gross AND subtle body.
+#1 – A lack of sleep is directly associated with how energy moves through the body.

 And when we don’t exhaust our daily ‘quotient’, being restless is very common.

 I have seen this happen personally too, where even years after my awakening, and working towards my purpose, I still had energy buzzing inside of me at the end of every day.

 My mind would be exhausted, but I would toss and turn in bed.

 It only became better when I learned about these two distinct energy types that we are required to spend, and I made it a regular practice to maximize the use of my physical energy every single day.